 July 23 – 27, 2014

 Oregon Beers to Try

-This year’s festival will feature 85 handcrafted beers from across the country.
+This year’s festival will feature 86 craft breweries from all parts of the nation that will serve more than 30 beer styles.
 Here are a few crafted right here in Oregon that we’re excited to try:

 Find a full list of beers with descriptions here.

 A limited selection of highly-prized brews are available for tasting in the Buzz Beer Tent.
 Come early, as the tasters here will go quickly.
 Look for the chalkboard outside the tent.

 Look for exhibits by hopgrowers, homebrewers and beer writers.
 Minors and designated drivers will enjoy the free root beer garden, and everyone can soak up the live music all weekend long.